 What should you remember before bathing in sulphur baths?

-You should definitely remove silver jewellery, as the sulphur in the water causes immediate oxidation and tarnishing.
+You should remove silver jewellery, as the sulphur in the water causes rapid tarnishing.
+With water at approximately 39°C, it is better to opt for shorter sessions, stay hydrated and exercise caution regarding health contraindications.